wallarm/product-documentation/docs/latest/user-guides/settings/integrations/integrations-intro.md

 ## Adding an integration

-To add a new integration, click the icon of the unconfigured system on the **All** tab or click the **Add integration** button and select the required system.
+To add a new integration:

+* Click the icon of the unconfigured system on the **All** tab, or
+* Click the **Add integration** button in the required system group and select the system.
 Further steps are described in the selected system instructions.

-![!Adding Integrations][add-integration-img]

 The number of integrations with one system is not limited.
 For example: to send security reports to 3 Slack channels, you can create 3 different integrations with Slack.